|

 Hello everyone, Field Note 08: Life After the Logo clearly struck a nerve, and I’m glad it did.
 The messages, DMs, and conversations that followed made one thing clear.
 A lot of people working in luxury have been feeling the same quiet frustration.
 And since we’re being honest, let’s talk about luxury automotive marketing.
 For years it’s been stuck in reverse.
 The same tired event formats, the same visuals, the same tone of voice recycled since the nineties.
 It’s not just uninspired; it’s tone-deaf to how the world (and its wealthy) have changed.
 Management clings to what worked decades ago.
 Not out of confidence, but fear.
 Fear of failure, fear of newness, fear of no longer knowing what cool means.
 But here’s the good news.
 Someone finally woke up.
 Enter Bentley Motors.
 I know.
 Who would’ve thought?
 The most “old-man” marque of them all, suddenly becoming the one to watch.
 For context: I’ve always had a soft spot for Bentley.
 They build extraordinarily powerful, beautiful machines.
 But my love for them was always a secret affair, because for years Bentley was the motoring equivalent of a smoking jacket and a scotch decanter.
 Timeless, yes.
 But not exactly aspirational to anyone under 50.
 When I worked within the Bentley dealer network early in my career, marketing meant golf days, English garden parties, cucumber sandwiches and daytime champagne on the lawn.
 To be fair, it fit the clientele.
 Until it didn’t.
 Because the world changed.
 And quietly, Bentley is too.
 The Mindset ShiftReading their manifesto “We see the world as a place in which performance and luxury are constantly evolving” you already sense a different pulse.
 And when you look at what they’re actually doing, not just saying, you realise they mean it.
 With Mai Ikuzawa and Greg Williams on board, Bentley is recalibrating how it shows up culturally.
 Then there’s the collaboration with Joe & The Juice.
 A move that, on paper, shouldn’t make sense… but in practice, absolutely does.
 It signals a new creative era.
 Bentley stepping out of the golf club and into the city.
 Speaking to the next generation not through heritage, but through relevance.
 This is what a genuine brand pivot looks like.
 Marketing is the external signal, but behind it sits a deeper mindset shift.
 From exclusivity as isolation to exclusivity as belonging.
 From showing off to showing up.
 The Product ShiftAnd crucially, Bentley’s product language now matches its marketing one.
 The new Bentayga and Continental GT aren’t just facelifts; they’re declarations.
 Gone is the self-conscious grandeur.
 In its place: a design language that feels lighter, cleaner, more aware.
 The Continental GT’s new “modern detailing” follows the design DNA of the coachbuilt Bacalar and Batur.
 Both proof that tradition and boldness aren’t opposites.
 It’s ironic, really.
 The marque founded in 1919 and built in Crewe (which still sounds like it should serve tea at 4 p.m. sharp) is suddenly the freshest, most self-aware player in luxury automotive.
 Bentley isn’t trying to act young.
 It just stopped acting old.
 That’s the real pivot.
 Luxury doesn’t age because time passes.
 It ages when it stops listening.
 When it confuses legacy with limitation.
 Why It MattersThis is the lesson: marketing without evolution in experience or product is just theatre.
 Today’s audience, especially the next-gen affluent, can spot “strategy fluff” a mile off.
 Real relevance demands alignment between what you say, what you do, and what you build.
 Bentley’s transformation is a reminder that progress and prestige can coexist and that craftsmanship and culture aren’t mutually exclusive.
 This kind of transformation, strategic not cosmetic, is exactly what we help clients navigate at NEON NAVY.
 Relevance isn’t inherited; it’s designed.
 It’s the discipline of finding new ways to express luxury without losing its soul.
 Because if Crewe can do cool, anyone can.
 In Case You Missed ItMore about Bentley x Mai Ikuzawa & Greg Williams: More about Bentley x Joe & The Juice collab.
 What I'm Into Right Now📚 Books: Thinking, Fast and Slow, by Daniel Kahneman Thanks for reading everyone, and have a great day!
 Zantelle |

-I’m curious about how culture, wealth, and tech keep changing what “luxury” means.
-I run NEON NAVY, where I help businesses reach high-net-worth audiences.
-I’m also CMO at Viperium, where we’re redefining access to trading by giving new traders capital to start, scaling opportunities and designing the token economy that powers it all.These are my Field Notes and this is the place where I share the ride.
-Part work, part observation, part side-thoughts.
-From Milan, Dubai, or wherever I end up.
-Subscribe if you like sharp takes with a human edge.
+I explore how culture, wealth, and tech are reshaping luxury.
+I run NEON NAVY, helping businesses reach high-net-worth audiences, and I’m CMO at Viperium, where we give new traders capital and build the token economy that fuels the ecosystem.
+These are my Field Notes: part work, part observation, part side-thoughts.
+From Cape Town, Milan, Dubai, or wherever I end up.

 Hello everyone, A few days ago, after a surprisingly disappointing experience in a Bottega Veneta store, triggered by an issue with one of my favourite handbags, I found myself thinking about something the luxury world still underestimates: the people on the front line.
 The individuals in boutiques and showrooms.
 The ones who are the experience long before the product.
 Story Time Let’s rewind to 2015.
 I had just taken on my regional role overseeing 13 Lamborghini dealerships across the Middle...